LoganPonder/student-workbook/src/reflections/wk4/quiz4.md

 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
 A promise in Javascript is the "gurantee" that some sort of request has been made, and it will return a result later in the program.
-A try/catch block, in the catch block, on error, the program can console the error or something similar.
+A .then()/.catch() block, in the .catch() block, on error, the program can console the error or something similar.
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->